A Collection in

 There are no restrictions.

-Box/folder, Sixth Mount Zion Baptist Church Archives, M 57, Special Collections and Archives, James Branch Cabell Library, Virginia Commonwealth University.
+Box/folder, Sixth Mount Zion Baptist Church records, M 57, Special Collections and Archives, James Branch Cabell Library, Virginia Commonwealth University.

 Material donated to Special Collections and Archives by Sixth Mount Zion Baptist Church in 1994.